Frequently asked questions

 We want to make sure your visit is as safe, relaxing and enjoyable as possible.
 As such, we will continue to operate the following Covid-19 guidelines:

 - Online ticketing – Tickets are available to purchase online to help us keep Nottingham Castle ‘Covid secure’ and minimise delays.

 - Visitors are encouraged to download the NHS COVID-19 Test and Trace app prior to arrival and ‘check-in’ by scanning the QR code available at the Visitor Centre.

-- Face coverings – Our staff will be wearing facemasks or be behind screens.
-Some will also wear visors.
-We ask all visitors to wear a mask when they enter any building or cave when visiting too.
+- Face coverings – Some of our staff will be wearing face masks, or be behind screens, while some will also wear visors.
+We ask all visitors to wear a mask when they enter any building or cave.
 Don’t worry, if you forget your mask, we have plenty.